-Genre: Shmup Developer: Toaplan Publisher: Sega of America Players: 1 Released: 1989
+Genre: Shmup Developer: Toaplan Publisher: Sega Enterprises Players: 1 Released: 1988

 The first time I saw the arcade game Truxton, the power that the player’s ship could wield truly awed me: seeing five huge beams of lightning pour from my ship and command most of the screen, then lock, track, and pummel a boss while I zigged and zagged to avoid incoming bullets was an absolute blast.
 The Genesis port of the game faithfully replicates the joy of the arcade game, and despite attempts to squeeze the game layout into a screen that has been chopped vertically, smart design concessions in the port largely offset the unavoidable drawbacks, resulting in a great game.